-Since 2014 and the 100th Anniversary of the start of the First World War, Ashford Borough Council has been dedicated to hosting and facilitating a number of commemorative events to remember and honour the bravery of those who fought, lived and died during this momentous event.
+Between 2014-2018 and the 100th anniversary of the First World War (WW1), Ashford Borough Council hosted many commemorative events to remember and honour the bravery of those who fought, lived and died during this momentous event.

-The council is working closely with a wide range of organisations to mark the centenary of the First World War (WW1) including remembrance services, theatre and creative performances and educational programmes.
+The council worked closely with a wide range of organisations to mark the centenary, and events included remembrance services, theatre and creative performances and educational programmes.

-On November 11 2018, it will be the 100th anniversary of the signing of the Armistice, which signalled the end of the conflict.
-Ashford Borough Council will be staging many events throughout this final year of commemorations, focusing on the theme of peace and reconciliation and the sacrifice made by those overseas and on the home front, both nationally and locally.
+11 November 2018 was the 100th anniversary of the signing of the Armistice, which signalled the end of the conflict.
+Ashford Borough Council staged many events throughout this final year of commemorations, focusing on the theme of peace and reconciliation and the sacrifice made by those overseas and on the home front, both nationally and locally.

 The exhibition, staged in the peaceful and tranquil setting of Ashford’s Memorial Gardens, also included inspirational Ashford stories and photographs.
 These are based around the themes of increasing mechanisation, the role of women and the part played by our rural communities and give an insight into the sacrifices made by so many Ashford individuals both overseas and on the home front.
 These panels are currently on display in Ashford's Park Mall Shopping Centre.